Seagate/cortx/doc/community-build/ProvisionReleaseBuild.md

 ### Tested by:

-- Sep 11 2021: Mukul Malhotra (mukul.malhotra@seagate.com) on a Windows laptop running VMWare Workstation 16 Pro for CentOS 7.9.2009
+- Oct 19 2021: Mukul Malhotra (mukul.malhotra@seagate.com) on a Windows laptop running VMWare Workstation 16 Pro for CentOS 7.9.2009